How to use the ODM

 2) How to report Measures and Measure sets

-In this guide you will learn how to record data in the Measure report (or measures Excel tab) and Measure set report (or measureSets tab) templates.
-In the Measure report template, each row represents a measure.
+In this guide you will learn how to record data in the Measure report table (or measures Excel tab) and the Measure set report table (or measureSets tab) templates.
+In the Measure report table template, each row represents a measure.
 Along the same lines, in the Measure set report template, each entry represents a collection or set of measures.

 You can find additional information regarding terms and the colour-coding of columns at the beginning of this document (How-To guides) and the Reference Guide - Parts document.